matthewbenincasa/Bash-Programming-Example/README.md

 # Bash-Programming-Example
-an example bash script with comments
+a selection of example bash scripts with comments